 Third Party Cost-Sharing

-In kind contributions from non - university sources is only allowed in unusual circumstances.
-If allowed, documentation of the commitment from the non - university source must be provided with the submission of the proposal to OPAS.
-Should the project be awarded, the third party would be required to enter into a formal agreement with the University indicating its commitment to provide the University reports a nd supporting documentation on their contribution for auditing purposes.
+In kind contributions from non - university sources are only allowed in unusual circumstances.
+If from a source not under subcontract to UMass Amherst, this cost-sharing must be approved by the VCRE.
+Submit requests to firstname.lastname@example.org along with department and school/college recommendations two weeks in advance of the internal deadline (15 business days in advance of the sponsor deadline).
+Approval must be uploaded in the Kuali proposal record under Attachments/Internal.
+Should the project be awarded, the third party would be required to enter into a formal agreement with the University indicating its commitment to provide the University with reports and supporting documentation on their contribution for auditing purposes.

 - Very specific details regarding why their match is needed